The Golden Ratio (Phi)

 About The Golden Ratio (Phi)

-Euclid of Alexandria provided the first rigorous mathematical definition in Elements (c.
-300 BCE), calling it 'extreme and mean ratio' in Book VI, Proposition 30.
-He demonstrated how to construct it geometrically and proved its relationship to the regular pentagon and dodecahedron.
+Euclid's rigorous treatment in Elements Book VI, Proposition 30 demonstrated how to construct the ratio geometrically and proved its relationship to the regular pentagon and to the dodecahedron in Book XIII.
 For Euclid, this was pure geometry — but for the Pythagorean and Platonic traditions that preceded and followed him, the proportion carried metaphysical weight.
 The Pythagoreans used the pentagram — whose every intersection generates the golden ratio — as their secret symbol, and Plato in the Timaeus assigned the dodecahedron (whose faces are pentagons built on golden-ratio relationships) to the cosmos itself, the fifth element that encompasses all others.
+See the Platonic solids for the full element-correspondence.

-Luca Pacioli, the Franciscan friar and mathematician, published De Divina Proportione in 1509 with illustrations by Leonardo da Vinci, explicitly arguing that the ratio was a manifestation of divine unity.
-Pacioli identified three properties that linked the ratio to the Christian Trinity: it is one and only one value (unity of God), it is defined by exactly three terms (the Trinity), and it is irrational and therefore beyond human comprehension (the incomprehensibility of God).
-Whether or not one accepts the theology, the mathematical observations are precise.
+Luca Pacioli, the Franciscan friar and mathematician, published De Divina Proportione in 1509 with illustrations by Leonardo da Vinci, arguing that the ratio was a manifestation of divine unity.
+Pacioli identified properties that he linked to the Christian Trinity: it is one and only one value (unity of God), it is defined by exactly three terms (the Trinity), and it is irrational and therefore beyond human comprehension (the incomprehensibility of God).
+The theology is Pacioli's; the mathematical observations are precise.
 Leonardo's own notebooks reveal extensive study of golden-ratio proportions in the human body, extending and refining the work of Vitruvius, whose De Architectura (c.
-30 BCE) had proposed ideal human proportions that approximate phi.
+30 BCE) had proposed ideal human proportions.

-In the Islamic tradition, where figurative representation was restricted, the golden ratio found expression in the sublime geometric patterns of mosque tilework, particularly the girih patterns of the Timurid dynasty (14th-15th centuries).
-Researchers at Harvard and Princeton have shown that these patterns, notably at the Darb-i Imam shrine in Isfahan (1453), employ decagonal quasi-crystalline geometry — five-fold symmetry rooted in the golden ratio — that was not mathematically described in the West until Roger Penrose's work in the 1970s.
-The Islamic geometric tradition, transmitted through scholars like al-Khwarizmi, al-Kindi, and Abu al-Wafa al-Buzjani, represents perhaps the most sophisticated sustained exploration of golden-ratio geometry in architectural history.
+In the Islamic tradition, where figurative representation was restricted, the golden ratio found expression in the geometric patterns of mosque tilework, particularly the girih patterns of the Timurid dynasty (14th-15th centuries).
+Peter J. Lu (Harvard) and Paul J. Steinhardt (Princeton), in their 2007 Science paper Decagonal and Quasi-crystalline Tilings in Medieval Islamic Architecture (Science 315:1106-1110), demonstrated that the girih tiles used at the Darb-i Imam shrine in Isfahan (1453) produce a near-perfect Penrose-quasicrystalline tiling — five centuries before Penrose's 1974 mathematical description.
+The Islamic geometric tradition, transmitted through scholars like al-Khwarizmi, al-Kindi, and Abu al-Wafa al-Buzjani, represents one of the most sustained explorations of pentagonal and golden-ratio geometry in architectural history.

-The Hindu-Vedic tradition encoded golden proportions in temple architecture through the Vastu Shastra texts, where the placement of the garbhagriha (inner sanctum) relative to the overall temple plan often follows phi-based divisions.
-The Sri Yantra — the supreme yantra of the Tantric tradition — contains nested triangles whose proportions approximate the golden ratio, and the relationship between the inner and outer triangles generates a logarithmic spiral closely matching the golden spiral.
+The Hindu-Vedic tradition encoded geometric proportions in temple architecture through the Vastu Shastra texts, where the placement of the garbhagriha (inner sanctum) relative to the overall temple plan follows specific divisions.
+The Sri Yantra's nested-triangle composition has been analyzed in modern Western literature as containing phi-approximate proportions, but classical temple traditions have multiple variant constructions (Kashmiri, Tantric, Bhuvaneswar) and the phi-precision claim is a 20th-century overlay rather than a documented design intent.
 Indian mathematicians including Pingala (c.
-200 BCE), whose work on prosody and binary combinations anticipated the Fibonacci sequence by over a millennium, laid mathematical groundwork that connects directly to the golden ratio through the limit of consecutive Fibonacci ratios.
+200 BCE), whose work on prosody and binary combinations anticipated the Fibonacci sequence by over a millennium, laid mathematical groundwork that connects to the golden ratio through the limit of consecutive Fibonacci ratios — which is also the growth factor of the golden spiral and the proportion of the golden rectangle.

 Mathematical Properties